 Have a look at this minimalist Ganesha abstract painting, illustrated just using a single stroke.
 The stroke depicts the trunk of the Lord.
 The ‘Om’ at the bottom adds to the beauty of this simple image.
 This abstract painting would be a perfect accessory for the living room.
 Place it above a wooden cabinet or atop the door.
-The bright background colour would be highlighted more if placed on a neutral, monochrome wall paint.
+The bright background color would be highlighted more if placed on neutral, monochrome wall paint.

 Abstract Painting Images of Ganesha

 Choosing the right posture and form could make a lot of difference in creating your statement.
 It is suggested to opt for standing or seated Ganesha with the trunk facing left.
 Even in Ganesha abstract painting you could choose a posture/trunk direction of your desire.
-Such as this abstract painting of Lord Ganesha depicting the sun, shankh and beetle leaves.
-It is a unique Ganesha painting perfect for your prayer room or main entrance to the house.
+Such as this abstract painting of Lord Ganesha depicting the sun, shankh, and beetle leaves.
+It is a unique Ganesha painting perfect for your prayer room or the main entrance to the house.

 Acrylic Painting of Ganesha

 A not-so-common image of Ganesha is in his dancing posture.
 According to some Vaastu experts, Ganesha in any posture is auspicious.
 Whereas others believe that a dancing Ganesha must be placed in a particular corner facing a particular direction to obtain the benefits.
-For example, if placed in the South East direction, a dancing Ganesha image is said to diffuse positivity.
+For example, if placed in the southeast direction, a dancing Ganesha image is said to diffuse positivity.
 A dancing Ganesha image is good for people engaged in creative activities.
-However, it is always said that a dancing Ganesha image must not be placed in prayer room.
+However, it is always said that a dancing Ganesha image must not be placed in the prayer room.
 We, at PrintMySpace, recommend the Ganesha painting in a dancing posture on an abstract background.

 Ganesha can be represented in many creative and artistic forms.
-For instance, Lord Ganesha is popularly seen playing the table, mridagam or veena.
+For instance, Lord Ganesha is popularly seen playing the table, mridangam, or veena.
 A recommended creative Ganesha painting is the one where he is illustrated playing Veena, with one leg folded.
 The red pagri (turban) adds a touch of elegance to the whole image.